JohnBacho/VIBES-LAB/README.md

   - Open the project in Unity (recommended version: 2023.1.5f1).

-  - Ensure that the HTC VIVE Pro Eye is properly set up and recognized by SteamVR.
+  - Ensure that the HTC VIVE Pro Eye is properly set up and recognized by SteamVR and SRanipal if using eyetracking.

   - Install SimpleOmnia package following the [instructions](https://github.com/simpleOmnia/sXR/wiki/Installation) provided by Justin Kasowski.